Len Wigraft: Football

-Wigraft usually played as a follower and won a premiership with Fitzroy in 1922.
+Wigraft usually played as a follower and won a VFL premiership with Fitzroy in 1922.
 He was also a three-time Best and Fairest winner with Fitzroy – in 1920, 1924 and 1925.

 He captained Fitzroy in his last season of football in 1927 and was briefly their caretaker coach in 1934.

+Len was captain-coach of Echuca in 1928, and 1929, which included their 1928 Bendigo Football League premiership.

+Wigraft then coached Richmond Reserves in 1930.

-Len also coached Echuca in 1928 to their first premiership.
-He returned to Fitzroy in the 1930s and remained at Fitzroy as a delegate.
+He returned to Fitzroy in the 1930s as a club delegate and then took over as coach in May 1934, after captain-coach, Jack Cashman resigned and was cleared to Carlton.

+Hall of Fame

 In recognition to his long service to the Fitzroy football club and his playing abilities, he was inducted to the Fitzroy Hall of Fame.

+Death

+He died at Parkville, Victoria on 16 January 1982.